 - Truck.
 If you contact an attorney soon after the wreck, he may want to hire an expert to inspect the truck before it is repaired or destroyed.
 This information could help establish the cause of the wreck.

-If you or a family member was hurt in a truck collision, contact us online or call us directly at 817.380.4888 to schedule a free consultation with a member of our experienced truck wreck legal team.
+If you or a family member was hurt in a truck accident, contact us online or call us directly at 817.380.4888 to schedule a free consultation with a member of our experienced truck wreck legal team.
 We will be happy to discuss your situation and how we would handle the investigation of your crash and negotiation of your settlement.